rednithin/Blog/content/blog/first.md

 +++
-title = "My First Page"
+title = "Markdown Cheatsheet"
-description = "This is my first blog post" template = "page.html" date = 2012-10-02
+description = "A handy cheatsheet for markdown" template = "page.html" date = 2020-08-16
 [taxonomies]
-tags = ["rust", "web"]
+tags = ["markdown", "cheatsheet"]
 +++

-This is my first article.
-This is my first article.
-This is my first article.
-This is my first article.
-This is my first article.
-This is my first article.
-This is my first article.
-This is my first article.
+As I often forgot some of the markdown syntax, this cheatsheet will come in handy.
+This serves another purpose as well, to see if I need to modify any of my stylesheets in the future.

 <!-- more -->

 # h1 Heading 8-)
 ## h2 Heading
 ### h3 Heading